TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:04:18 EST 2023

 He joined Carrois Type Design in Berlin, where he is involved in many type projects.
 One example is the angular grotesk typeface done by Carrois Type Design in 2008 for the Russian Railways.
 This work was carried out with Dmitri Lavrow, and invloved Andreas Eigendorf and Ralph du Carrois.

 One of the most dynamic foundries from 2000 until 2003.
 The "Lab" was run by Apostrophe (Fredrick Nader) and was based in Toronto.
+The name Apostrophe comes from a Frank Zappa song.
 It has produced well over 1000 original free fonts, in all formats (type 1, truetype, and opentype, PC and Mac), and nearly all fonts have full character sets.
 Many have character sets for extended European languages and Cyrillic as well.
 It was for a few years the only active producer of multiple master fonts.
 Download site at Typoasis.
 Original URL, now being reworked.
 Highlights:

-Vendor of Mac and PC fonts for several languages and from a variety of companies.
-Only commercial stuff for Japanese, Chinese, Russian, Arabic, Hebrew, Persian, Urdu, Tamazight, Turkish, Greek, Indic, Thai, Eastern European, and Korean.
+Vendor of Mac and PC fonts for several languages and from a variety of companies, active ca. 1999.
+The fonts covered Japanese, Chinese, Russian, Arabic, Hebrew, Persian, Urdu, Tamazight, Turkish, Greek, Indic, Thai, Eastern European, and Korean.
 [Google] [More] ⦿

 Elk Grove Village, IL-based company established in 2004, which specializes in font development, licensing and IP protection.
 It rose from the ashes of a major fire at Agfa/Monotype at the end of 2003.
 Its founders are Steve Matteson (type designer, formerly with Agfa/Monotype), Thomas Rickner (of Microsoft fame, where he hinted many Microsoft families), Ira Mirochnick (founder and President of Monotype Typography Inc in 1989 (where he was until 2000) and a Senior Vice President and director of Agfa Monotype Corporation (2000-2003), a self-proclaimed expert in font licensing issues and IP protection), and Bill Davis (most recently the Vice President of Marketing for Agfa Monotype).
 Also included in this group are Josh Hadley, Brian Kraimer, Jim Ford (since 2005), and Jeff Finger (as Chief Research Scientist, since 2006).
 On December 8, 2010, Ascender was acquired by Monotype for 10.2 million dollars.